-A group of moving organisms possessing the ability to alter its shape and assimilate and adapt to changes in the environment.
+A moving organism possessing the ability to alter its shape and assimilate and adapt to changes in the environment.
 It should be fluid and natural like water, ever changing, self correcting, never stagnant or rigid .
 A single, flexible mass as opposed to a series of different formations for every new situation.

 This is doable, trainable and much easier than you think.
-I’ve done it.
-It is achieved by each member of the formation possessing a thorough understanding of its operating principles, effectively communicating with each other while maintaining the integrity and objective of the formation itself.
+It is achieved by each member of the formation possessing a thorough understanding of its operating principles, communicating effectively with each other while maintaining the integrity and objective of the formation itself.

 It begins with principles.

 Principles are the foundation of which all our tactics are built.
 If you consider that our operating tactics are like branches of a tree, then the principles are the trunk.
-Any prudent operator or trainer will question and challenge the principles of their own system and when they do, they will learn that although the language, terminology and tactics may vary slightly, its all pretty much same stuff, different pile.
+Any prudent trainer will question and challenge the principles of their own system and when he does, he will learn that although the language, terminology and tactics may vary slightly, its all pretty much same stuff, different pile.

-Principles such as John Boyd’s O.O.D.A. loop or Charles Remsberg’s Thought Process have given us a measuring stick in which to quickly evaluate our tactics for effectiveness.
+Principles such as John Boyd’s O.O.D.A. loop or Charles Remsberg’s Thought Process have given us a measuring stick with which to quickly evaluate our tactics for effectiveness.

 Once our tactics are decided upon, the process of training so repetitively to achieve unconscious competence begins.
 Any trainer will tell you that this is no small task.
 But all will agree the way to accomplish it is through mass repetitions.
 When tactical dilemmas present themselves, we can rely on our principles to guide us to tactically sound solutions quickly and hard wire those skills.